 - a 1–3 page (double-spaced) personal statement from the student;

 - a 1–2 page letter from the chair of the nominee’s doctoral supervisory committee;

 These materials are mandatory; however, if the nominee wishes to include additional references that address the impacts of their work, up to two additional letters of recommendation may be appended (electronic).

 Nominations meeting initial review requirements will be examined by a committee consisting of Graduate School deans and a current member of the Graduate Council.
 The committee will select a pool of finalists to be forwarded to the Graduate School Council for consideration.
-The Council will review the finalists’ applications, conduct interviews at the April 20, 2017 meeting, and make the final selection.
+The Council will review the finalists’ applications, conduct interviews during mid-late May, and make the final selection.

 Criteria for selection

 In addition to the minimum criteria listed above, nominees will be expected to have demonstrated — and/or show potential to demonstrate — an ability to integrate intellectual insight and social concern.